victd/BinOrders/README.md

 There are also orders for Compactors
-Provision for on-call services as well as other services Needs also security on the DNS settings of the web server Block any cross site sql injection capability
+Provision for on-call services as well as other services Needs also security on the DNS settings of the web server Block any cross site sql injection capability xss Docusign
-Docusign